ubicucsd/bootcamp_18_19/7_Clustering.md

 ### 2. Agglomerative Hierarchical

-   I. Start with every point being its very own cluster center.
+&nbsp;&nbsp; I. Start with every point being its very own cluster center.

-   II.
+&nbsp;&nbsp; II.
 Find the two centers which are closest to each other and combine them into one cluster.
 The new center is the average of the two previous ones.

-   III.
+&nbsp;&nbsp; III.
 Continue combining the closest centers until all points are under a single cluster.

    Let's look at the blobs and circles we made again.
 Look at the [documentation page for agglomerative clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html) and figure out the proper calls for the two datasets (syntax is very similar to what you did for k-means).